 - Use your name as a starting point

 As you can see, these ideas are a great starting point.
-If you take some time, and you let different ideas appear, then you’re well on your way to achieving success.
+If you take some time and let different ideas appear, you’re on your way to success.

 With your list of domain names at hand, eliminate some ideas that don’t fit with the following criteria:

 What makes a good website domain name?

 A good website domain name can make your business soar.
 You can take some hints from popular brands.
 First:

 - Your domain name shouldn’t be too long

 - It should be easy to spell – How do you expect other people to do it if you can’t spell it yourself?